knbhagat/RefereeSignals/README.md

 # RefereeSignals
-Coming from a high level referee, learning the rules and correct flag signals weren't necessarily shown properly.
+Coming from a high-level referee, learning the rules and correct flag signals weren't necessarily shown or taught properly.
 This is why I made this webpage/project which allows new referees to interact with the buttons to see what the proper signals are from a visually fluent perspective.
+In more depth, I built a referee that functions based on the signal that the user interacts with.
 I believe this will allow new referees to be able to feel prepared before entering their first games and inevitably be more confident about themselves and the sport.
-In this project, I used javascript, html, and css
+In this project, I used javascript, HTML, and CSS.